What is pain?

 To quantify pain, doctors use visual analog scales, graduated from 0 for no pain to 10 for maximum pain.
 For children, this scale often represents faces indicating different levels of pain.
 This subjective evaluation of pain helps the physician to link this pain to clinical hypotheses and to adapt the analgesic treatment.

-Today, pain is well managed with the reference analgesics: paracetamol, aspirin, anti-inflammatory drugs, or morphine and its derivatives for the most intense pain.
+Today, pain is well managed with analgesics: paracetamol, aspirin, anti-inflammatory drugs, or morphine and its derivatives for the most intense pain.
 However, these drugs can have significant side effects (gastric and renal disorders, tolerance and dependence on morphine, etc.) if they are used for long periods.
 They cannot, therefore, be a long-term solution.

 Thus, when pain persists, it is possible to try to reprogram the perception of pain, by working, for example, on the beliefs that we have about pain, or by visualizing ourselves without pain.
 This is why non-medicinal approaches such as acupuncture, osteopathy, sophrology, or hypnosis are offered in pain centers and have proven their worth.